-The Print Emulation page is shown if a Custom Picture Mode is selected, on the first wizard page, and Print Emulation (Print Preview) is chosen as the custom type.
+The Print Emulation page is shown if a Custom Picture Mode is selected on the first wizard page, and Print Emulation (Print Preview) is chosen as the custom type.

 A list of printer ICC/ColorSync profiles installed on the system is shown.
-The date and copyright information about the currently selected profile is displayed in the dialog.
+The date and copyright information about the currently selected profile in the list is shown on the page.